gaurav270401/hacker_news/README.md

 ## 5. Components Overview
 ### a) App.js
-The main component responsible for rendering the application structure.
+The main component is responsible for rendering the application structure.
 It manages the state for search results and the selected post.

 ### b) SearchBar.jsx
 A component handling user input for searching Hacker News.
-It communicates with the Hacker News API through the api.js utility.
+It communicates with the Hacker News API by using axios.

 ### c) SearchResults.jsx
 Displays the search results and handles item clicks to show detailed information about a selected post.